viniciusmods/vhscolorrestore/README.md

 Example file: *vhs-gimp-curves.txt*

-## Step 3: curve2ffmpeg - convert GIMP color curves to FFMPEG color covers
+## Step 3: curve2ffmpeg - convert GIMP color curves to FFMPEG color curves

-convert a gimp curve into ffmpeg filter code
+Convert a GIMP curve into FFMPEG curve code

-Orginal author is **NapoleonWils0n**, their project is over here https://github.com/NapoleonWils0n/curve2ffmpeg who also uploaded the following [YouTube Video](https://youtu.be/s4xL0msZYuY) on how to do this process, slightly different
+Orginal author is **NapoleonWils0n**, their project is over here https://github.com/NapoleonWils0n/curve2ffmpeg, who also uploaded the following [YouTube Video](https://youtu.be/s4xL0msZYuY) on how to do this process.

+This script was slightly modified to allow it to write the output file to the same folder and directly as a Python script, without the need of an installation.

 usage: